ipilcher/rhsummit/guide.md

 Last login: Thu Apr 12 22:53:57 2018 from 172.16.0.1
 ```

-We can use the ``docker`` command to see all of the containers running on our
+We can use the ``docker ps`` command to see all of the containers running on our
 controller.

 ```